 Scientists have also dated large underwater landslides and turbidites that travel from the continental edge far out into the ocean basin.
 These large underwater slides only occur during very large earthquakes and are one way to learn about earthquakes that happened thousands of years ago.

 Current and future work

 Although we know much about active faults and earthquakes, there is much more to learn.
 In fact, new faults are found every year during our geologic mapping efforts.
 Even when the location of a fault is known, there is much additional work to determine how hazardous it may be.
-Scientists at the Washington Division of Geology and Earth Resources, the U.S. Geological Survey, universities, and many private geologic consulting firms work diligently to understand how often earthquakes happen on various faults throughout Washington.
+Scientists at the Washington Geological Survey, the U.S. Geological Survey, universities, and many private geologic consulting firms work diligently to understand how often earthquakes happen on various faults throughout Washington.

 WHAT ARE FAULTS AND EARTHQUAKES?

 Faults are features in the Earth’s crust where rock periodically breaks and moves, releasing seismic energy and creating an earthquake.
 Faults can be grouped based on their relative movement into three types.
 Each type has different kinds of earthquakes.
 Most faults in Washington are a mix of a strike-slip fault and a thrust or reverse fault.
 These combination faults are called oblique faults and include the Seattle fault, southern Whidbey Island fault zone, and Darrington–Devils Mountain fault zone.